Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Introduction

-For PDE surrogate models, the influence framework can also pinpoint examples providing gradient signals that exacerbate violations of physical constraints \cite{naujoks2024pinnfluenceinfluencefunctionsphysicsinformed}.
-Furthermore, influence functions reveal spatio-temporal correlations inherent in PDE surrogate learning, distinguishing between memorization and genuine generalization in cases where the underlying solution operator lacks explicit space-time dependence, in addition to exposing gradient misalignments across distinct initial conditions \cite{wang2025gradientalignmentphysicsinformedneural} and inputs that are well separated in feature space.
-When applied to PDE foundation models, these techniques systematically characterize model stability, generalization capability, and uncertainty under realistic domain shifts and multi-physics scenarios, in addition to uncovering subtle failure modes typically missed by conventional evaluation metrics, thereby enabling targeted refinements of model, architecture, and training routines that yield more robust, physically-consistent, data-driven models \cite{ren2019learningreweightexamplesrobust, zhang2021learningfastsamplereweighting}.
+For PDE surrogates, the influence framework can also pinpoint examples providing gradient signals that exacerbate violations of physical constraints \cite{naujoks2024pinnfluenceinfluencefunctionsphysicsinformed}.
+Furthermore, influence functions reveal spatio-temporal correlations inherent in PDE emulator learning \cite{wang2025gradientalignmentphysicsinformedneural}, distinguishing between memorization and generalization in cases where the underlying solution operator lacks explicit space-time dependence, in addition to exposing gradient misalignments across distinct initial conditions and inputs that are well separated in feature space.
+When applied to PDE foundation models, these techniques systematically characterize model stability, generalization capability, and uncertainty under structured domain shifts and multi-physics scenarios, in addition to uncovering subtle failure modes typically missed by conventional evaluation metrics, thereby enabling targeted refinements of model, architecture, and training routines that yield more robust, physically-consistent, data-driven models \cite{ren2019learningreweightexamplesrobust, zhang2021learningfastsamplereweighting}.